 The timing of Baird's visit had raised hopes he'd leave Egypt with Fahmy at his side.
 The retrial in the case was ordered just two weeks ago, and President Sisi recently enacted a decree allowing him to deport jailed foreigners back to their home countries.
 Although he was born in Egypt, Fahmy was raised in Montreal and holds a Canadian passport.

-Fahmy had such anticipation for Baird's visit that he didn't sleep the night before, and told reporters his bags were already packed.
+Fahmy anticipated Baird's visit so much that he didn't sleep the night before, and told reporters his bags were already packed.
 Fahmy's fiancé, Marwa Omara, said the family had "expected that the deal would be sealed during Mr. Baird's visit.
-However it seems that... there is no decision made or nothing will be done."
+However it seems that… there is no decision made or nothing will be done."
 Fahmy's attorneys, Amal Clooney and Lorne Waldman, also voiced their disappointment "that nothing more concrete was announced."

-In fairness, the Harper government had already lowered expectations.
+The Harper government had already downplayed expectations.
 On the eve of Baird's visit, an anonymous Canadian official suggested that the Sisi regime would appear weak if it let Fahmy go.
 "How does it look for Egypt," the official asked hypothetically, "if Baird rolls in there and leaves with a prisoner?
-It looks like they [Egypt] are under the thumb of a western country."
+It looks like they [Egypt] are under the thumb of a Western country."

 It's hard to argue with that perception when the specific western country's own officials are disseminating it.
 A better question might be why the Harper government would make such statements other than to give Sisi a pass to keep Fahmy locked up.